Paxa/light_record/README.md

 It provides functionality to load ActiveRecord records with patched attribute related methods.
 This make AR objects as read-only but it makes up to 5 times less object allocations.

-Each time when you retrieve objects via `.light_records` it will create annonymous class to work with given set of attributes.
+Each time when you retrieve objects via `.light_records` it will create anonymous class to work with given set of attributes.

 ```
   LightRecord Extension Class